IhebBouariche1/IhebBouariche/README.md

 4-Artificial Intilligent (Deep Suppervised learning): in this folder we have examples of AI suppervised learning codes projects using TensorFlow and Pytorch, you will find also computer vision code projects and a PDF file contains theorical and mathematical details about deep learning and computer vision.

-5-3D Art Design, Texturing & Animation - 1 and 2 : we have in this folder all my 3D design rendering samples, we have photorealistic rendering, visual effects and others...
+5-3D Art Design, Texturing & Animation - 1 and 2: we have in this folder all my 3D design rendering samples, we have photorealistic rendering, visual effects and others...

 6-3D CAD Design with SolidWorks: we have in this folder project files contains 3D technical design samples created by using SolidWorks.

-8-Digital Manifacturing with Fusion360 : in this folder we have 3d design and manufacturing processes projects created by using Fusion360.
+8-Digital Manifacturing with Fusion360: in this folder we have 3d design and manufacturing processes projects created by using Fusion360.

-9-Communication Networks : this folder contains Cisco Packets Network projects which we have different architectures of networks, and we have also a PDF file contains a resume of communication networks system.
+9-Communication Networks: this folder contains Cisco Packets Network projects which we have different architectures of networks, and we have also a PDF file contains a resume of communication networks system.

 #### My Career brief